dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/conventions.md

   - `<navigation property name>Id`
   - `<principal entity type name><principal key property name>`
   - `<principal entity type name>Id`
+- In addition, if the dependent end has been explicitly configured using the model building API, and the dependent primary key is compatible, then the dependent primary key will also be used as the foreign key.

 > [!TIP]
 > The "Id" suffix can have any casing.